International Federation of Trade Unions: Hague Peace Conference

 December 10-December 15, 1922 the IFTU organized an internal Peace Conference in The Hague.
 The conference took place in the backdrop of mounting military tension over the Ruhr.
 The Peace Conference marked the height of influence of IFTU.
 The initiative to hold the conference had come from Edo Fimmen, who represented a radical and anti-militarist position.
 700 delegates assisted the conference.
-Unlike other IFTU events, delegates from the Soviet Union were invited.
+Unlike other IFTU events, a delegation from the Soviet Union (that included Karl Radek) was invited.
 In his inaugural speech, Fimmen, stated that any new world war would be confronted by a global general strike.

 However, when French troops occupied the Ruhr a month later, the promised general strike did not occur.
 The German ADGB opposed initiating a general strike.
 The IFTU did not go beyond a general call for peace and arbitration through the League of Nations.
 Fimmen became increasingly disillusioned over these developments.
 In November 1923 he resigned as ITUF general secretary.

 At the Hague Peace Conference Johannes Sassenbach was appointed as the third general secretary of IFTU and John W. Brown as assistant secretary.
 After a protest from the TUC, Brown was elevated general secretary in August 1923 bringing the number of IFTU general secretaries to four.